moizalicious/siddhi-json-structs/old-structure.md

 ```

 ## Query Definition
-All queries have the following JSON body structure
+All queries have the following body structure
 ```
 {
     id*: '',